 People are smuggled into an EU country when they are helped to enter the country without authorisation.
 This normally happens by getting help to evade border controls or by getting false or fake travel or identity documents, which can lead to hazardous and dangerous situations for those being smuggled.

-Measures are also in place to punish human smugglers.
+Measures are also in place to punish migrant smugglers.

 How are smugglers punished?